getodk/docs/shared-src/docs-tech-guide.rst

 =================================

-This document explains how to set up your computer and work locally as an ODK Docs contributor.
+This document explains how to set up your computer and work locally as an ODK-X Docs contributor.
 Local set up includes installing some software, and working locally involves: